coder/coder/docs/admin/index.md

 For any information not strictly contained in these sections, check out our [Tutorials](../tutorials/index.md) and [FAQs](../tutorials/faqs.md).

-## What is an image, template, devcontainer, or workspace
+## What is an image, template, dev container, or workspace

 **Image**